 - A standing desk-riser (salespeople should make calls standing up)

-- A quality whiteboard drawing surface either mounted directly behind the salesperson or a portable whiteboard sufficient in size to share ideas and readable by the buyer in the Zoom call.
+- A digital or physical whiteboard drawing surface either mounted directly behind the salesperson or a portable whiteboard sufficient in size to share ideas and readable by the buyer in the Zoom call.

 - Sound damping to eliminate echoes from hard surfaces and from neighboring salespeople if in an office environment.